jlbradley1844/jlbradley1844.github.io/_drafts/after-democracy.md

 equality.
 However, in practice, the bulk of all ordinary decisions are made at the lowest level practical.

+**No Referendum Process**

+There is no referendum process.
+In spite of the importance of community consultation, all recommendations to the assembly must be discussed and approved by the assembly.
+They cannot abdicate their role of deliberation and discussion to a majority vote on an issue.

+When placed in the context of Baha'i governance, this particular limitation makes more sense.
+The purpose of the elected institutions is to ensure that an elected group of people representing the community come to an informed decision among themselves.
+When it is the case that the community itself comes to a particular decision through consultation and wishes the elected body to act on it through recommendation, it is entirely likely that the elected body may do just that.
+But experience has shown that the majority referendum process can be corrupted in a number of ways.
+It is not a requirement that initiatives come from the elected institutions; in fact, it is expected that many of the initiatives are themselves products of the community that exected institutions simply provide feedback on.
+However, one critical purpose of this institution is to serve as a check of any passions a majority may have.
+Introducing majority referendum into this structure would, at is worst, serve to undermine elected officials whose charter is to make informed decisions on behalf of the community, as well as ensure that minority views are taken into account in decisions.

 **Importance of Civic Virtues**

 A final point is easy to overlook, but it must be emphasized.
 The